paracrawl/keops/administrators.md

 #### Ranking
 ![Ranking screen](/screenshots/guide/ranking.png)

-When performing this kind of evaluation, a source text and a reference translation is presented to you.
+When performing this kind of evaluation, a source text and a reference translation is presented to the evaluator.
 Then, evaluators must rank a set of candidate translations.
 The first position belongs to the best translation and, the last position, to the worst one.

 <a name="corpora"></a>

 ## Managing corpora
 A set of sentences is called a corpus.
-A corpus may have different structures depending on the evaluation mode they are meant to be used in.
+Corpora may have a different structure depending on the evaluation mode they are meant to be used in.

 KEOPS lets you upload, preview and assign corpora for evaluation.